Replicating encrypted objects (SSE-S3, SSE-KMS, DSSE-KMS, SSE-C) - Amazon Simple Storage Service

 Note

-For step-by-step instructions, see Configuring replication for source and destination buckets owned by the same account.
-This topic provides instructions for setting a replication configuration when the buckets are owned by the same and different AWS accounts.
+For step-by-step instructions, see Configuring replication for buckets in the same account.
+This topic provides instructions for setting a replication configuration when the source and destination buckets are owned by the same and different AWS accounts.

 To replicate encrypted objects with the AWS CLI, you do the following: